Full Article

 Eaglesoft implementation runs $3,000-$10,000 for small practices and $20,000-$50,000 for larger ones.
 And that is before training.

-TMR Take: If a vendor quotes you a monthly fee without mentioning implementation costs, they are not being transparent -- they are being strategic.
-Always ask for the total first-year cost, including setup, training, and migration.
-That number will be 2-5x the annual subscription.
+TMR Take: When evaluating vendors, always ask for the total first-year cost, including setup, training, and migration.
+That comprehensive number will be 2-5x the annual subscription and gives you the most accurate basis for comparison.

 Undertrained staff do not use the software effectively, which means you never realize the efficiency gains you are paying for.
 Training costs vary by delivery method: